 Thousands of News Corp.
-(NWSA)’s potential phone-hacking victims still haven’t been notified by police, and dozens of suspects may face drawn-out criminal trials, in a sign the scandal that peaked a year ago isn’t going away soon.
+(NWSA:US)’s potential phone-hacking victims still haven’t been notified by police, and dozens of suspects may face drawn-out criminal trials, in a sign the scandal that peaked a year ago isn’t going away soon.

 News Corp.
 Chairman Rupert Murdoch shuttered the News of the World tabloid at the center of the affair and paid more than $258 million in legal fees and settlements.
 Yet 12 months later, a police probe into bribery at his best-selling Sun title is still triggering new arrests, including three more today, and a related federal investigation in the U.S. hasn’t been resolved.

 Murdoch, 81, will suffer “lasting reputational damage” as the legal process drags on for as long as five more years, said Claire Enders, a media analyst at London-based Enders Analysis, who advises clients including the British government.
 “The scandals will not be forgotten in his lifetime.”

 News Corp.’s U.K. unit, News International, suppressed the extent of phone hacking and avoided widespread public anger until one year ago today when the Guardian newspaper revealed the News of the World intercepted the mobile-phone messages of murdered schoolgirl Milly Dowler in 2002.
 Murdoch closed the 168-year-old tabloid within weeks and dropped his New York-based company’s bid for the rest of British Sky Broadcasting Group Plc (BSY), the U.K.’s biggest pay-television provider.